pablocru/hello-c/src/06-reverse-string-in-place/statement.md

-# Exercise 6: Reverse a String in place
+# Reverse a String in place

 Write a C program that takes a string and reverses its characters.
 The program should: